The Dead Drop 2020, 09:59

 - IndieFEST, Award of Recognition

 The seedling of The Dead Drop was planted one afternoon when I happened on the costume department of The Americans, which occupied a storefront in the Gowanus neighborhood of Brooklyn at the time.
 I was with my kids, so I had them pose for a snapshot in front of the sign to amuse their mother.
 This led to the idea of precocious kids getting mixed up in spy vs spy games.

-As the story started to form, I knew I wanted the four kids who appear in the film to the be the gang, starting with my own, and built everything around that.
+As the story started to form, I knew I wanted the four kids who play the gang to be in it, and built everything around that.
 The treatment and first draft of the script even uses their real names.
-If any of them had not agreed to be in it, I’m not sure what I would have done, but luckily I didn’t have to confront that possibility because I had the right balance: Oliver is the de factor leader, Talulah is the dramatic one, Jeff the sensible one, and Aiden is the instigator.
+If any of them had not agreed to be in it, I’m not sure what I would have done, but luckily I didn’t have to confront that possibility.
+Oliver is the de facto leader, Talulah is the dramatic one, Jeff the sensible one, and Aiden is the instigator.

 Inspired by 80s Amblin’, I picture The Dead Drop as a thriller, but as imagined by a 10 year old.
-Both the spies are a little larger than life and on the cartoony side, which is how a kid would picture it, but the way they interact and engage with each other is grounded in observation.
+Both the spies are a little larger than life and on the cartoony side, which is how a kid would picture them, but the way the children interact and engage with each other is grounded in observation.
 There is truth in the portrayals, even if it’s a child’s truth.